Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 ## Client Needs:
 From the brief:
->For the system to be workable we will require a lot of background systems which will include:
+>For the system to be workable we will require a lot of background systems which will include:<br>
-Recipe system<br>
+Recipe system<br> E
-Approved supplier system<br>
+Approved supplier system<br> L
 Stock control system<br>
 Production planning system<br>
 Raw material specification system.<br>